kuzeyardic/kuzeyardic/README.md

-### Hi there  I am Berke Kuzey Ardıç and I am a freshman in Bilkent University CS department👋
+### Hi there  I am Berke Kuzey Ardıç👋
+I am interested in Coding,Space movies and football
+I am a CS freshman at Bilkent University
+How to reach me: kuzeyardic41@gmail.com
+I'm also new at github so I am looking forward to your advice

 <!--
 **kuzeyardic/kuzeyardic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.